LucasCJYSDL/Offline-RL-Kit-for-Fusion/README.md

     - YYY can be one of [mppi], to be extended.

 - Please find more instructions on how to run/extend the codebase in this [tutorial](https://drive.google.com/file/d/1PVcsTshC1FaqZ9pweT0eW_SvUdu-ZaWu/view?usp=sharing).

+## Evaluations

+- Plots of episodic returns during the policy learning process, along with trained policy model checkpoints, will be generated and saved in the 'logs' folder.

+- Dynamics training results will be generated and saved in the 'outputs' folder.

+- We also provide scripts in the 'visualization' folder to visualize actuator choices made by a trained policy and its performance on plasma control tasks, such as profile tracking.
+Please configure the settings in 'visualization/profile_tracking.py', then run:
+    ```bash
+    python visualization/profile_tracking.py
+    ```